-How to Make A Paracord Belt | Instructions
+- Instructions on How to Make a Paracord Belt

 Supplies You Will Need to Make a Paracord Belt

-For best results, we recommend that you use high quality 550 Paracord.
+For best results, we recommend you use high quality 550 Paracord.
 If you are indeed intending on ever possibly using your paracord belt for survival purposes, you will want it to be the most durable for your needs.

 - 550 Paracord

-- Belt Buckle
+- Belt Buckle (Options:)

 - Wooden Skewer (not shown)

+Step 3.
 Threading Your Paracord Belt Buckle

 First off, you do not need to cut your paracord rope.
 The looping process of this paracord belt makes it so you do not need to measure how long the rope should be.

 Now, grab your paracord belt buckle and take one side to start your loops.
 Make sure you melt the frayed end of the paracord so that does not become unraveled.

 You are going to loop the buckle 4 times, leaving the loops slightly loose to give space for paracord to pass through the loops.

-Leave a few inches of the through loop (TL) at the end.
-You are going to want to make sure that the through loop is positioned with the continuing end at the top.
+Leave a few inches of the through-loop (TL) at the end.
+You are going to want to make sure that the through-loop is positioned with the continuing end at the top.

 Slightly spread your 4 belt loops apart to reveal the through loop (TL).
-Make sure that the top part of the through loop (TL) is the part of the paracord that continues to your extra paracord, and not the one that connects to the buckle loops.
-Now grab your skewer and pull up the (TL) into new loops in between the belt loops.
+Make sure the top part of the through-loop (TL) is the part of the paracord that continues to your extra paracord, and not the one that connects to the buckle loops.

+Your (TL) has now become one of your finger loops (FL).
 The most difficult part of this paracord belt weave is the beginning.

 It may take you a few times to get it right.

-Patience.
+Have some patience.
 Once you figure it out, the rest is easy.

 Place your finger inside the finger loops (FL).
 Make sure that your (FL) are twisted clockwise when placing on your finger.